-Horses that wear down there hooves faster than they grow back can benefit from wearing boots when worked or may need horseshoes.
+Horses that wear down their hooves faster than they grow back can benefit from wearing boots when working or may need horseshoes.

 Horses Sometimes Wear Shoes For Traction

-Other reasons horses wear shoes for traction is in the winter months so that they have more grip on the ice and snow.
+Another reason horses wear shoes for traction is in the winter months that they have more grip on the ice and snow.
 These often have a snowball pad, to keep the snow from balling up inside the shoe.

 There are different kinds of shoes used for traction like rim shoes or added studs to shoes.

 Horses With Hoof Problems Sometimes Benefit From Shoes

 Aside from wearing down the hooves too much, there are other problems that horses face which may be helped with different kinds of shoes.

 - Thin, weak soles that are sore or get stone bruises regularly.

 - Thin hoof walls that have crumbling hooves.

 - Navicular syndrome